 Programs that are provisionally accredited are granted all rights and privileges of fully accredited programs.
-Students in provisionally accredited programs are eligible to take the ASBMB certification exam.
+Students in provisionally accredited programs are eligible to take the ASBMB exam.
 Provisional accreditation status is conferred for a period of three years.

 New programs (those that have had fewer than five graduating classes) may apply for accreditation and be granted provisional accreditation status.
 Provisional accreditation also may be granted to programs that have met most but not all of the ASBMB accreditation requirements.
-Refer to the Accreditation Evaluation Rubric for further information.
+Refer to the Evaluation Rubric for further information.

 A program may be granted provisional accreditation a maximum of two times.
-A provisionally accredited program applying for full accreditation should include a letter with its application briefly summarizing changes to the program since provisional status was granted and responding to all suggestions in the letter granting provisional accreditation.
+At that point, full accreditation must be earned, or the program will lose its accredited status.
+A provisionally accredited program applying for full accreditation should include a summary of changes to the program since provisional status was granted and respond to all suggestions in the letter granting provisional accreditation.